 You should think about this question.
 People are still benefitting from pop-ups because they work.
 They work because people know how to use them.

 As the Popupsmart team we help our customers increase sales and conversions, build an email list and guide their website visitors, through popups.

 Are we insane to still be using popups?

 Believe me, we aren't…

 We just know how to use them the proper way and we don’t interrupt the users' experience.
 On the contrary, we try to help website visitors find what they need.
 If you solve a real problem or offer something valuable, there is nothing wrong with using popup display ads.

 The key point here is to correct a misunderstanding about popups.
 So in this article, I’ll try to tell you the reasons and stats behind popup display ads.

 Hope you like it!

 The answer is quite simple.
 The main reason for a popup is to provide a powerful call-to-action.

 That means you convey an action-oriented message to lead your website visitors to get useful insights about your products or services.

 I can give you some example stats from our clients.

-After implementing a popup, we boosted Sefa Stone’s conversion rate with communication support line popups.
+After implementing a popup, we boosted our client, Sefa Stone’s conversion rate with communication support line popups.
 We showed an exit-intent popup to 20,300 people and received 1,006 opt-in forms after a month.
 We gained 4.5% in sales conversions.
 That means we enjoyed 382.28 sales after a month thanks to our smart popup service.